Skip to main content

 What Counts Toward Usage

-When a customer subscribes to be notified about a out of stock product.
+• Back-in-stock requests: When a customer subscribes to be notified about an out-of-stock product.

-More features may be added to this system in future updates.
-We'll update this page as that happens.
+More features may be added in the future.
+We’ll update this page as needed.

 When Usage Resets